-When a system successfully boots up and starts loading your Operating System, this means the system was able to fully check the hardware for any issues.
+When a system successfully boots up and starts loading your Operating System, this means the system was able to pass the motherboard's basic hardware tests.
 This is referred to as the POST (Power on Self Test) and is important to make sure all hardware is seated and working properly.

 If your system were to fail the POST process when powering up it can result in the startup process to be paused or cause the system to shut down.
 Common issues that cause a system to fail the POST include: